deniz6221/SocketChatApp/README.md

 program_udp_broadcast.py is the better and optimized application.

-This repository is now obsolete since and a better encrypted chat application can be found [here](https://github.com/deniz6221/Secure-Socket-Chat).
+This repository is now obsolete since a better encrypted chat application can be found [here](https://github.com/deniz6221/Secure-Socket-Chat).